 At the end of the wet kitchen is where you will find another exit, which leads to the common lift lobby.
-This will also be where you will take your deliveries and come home from if and when your private lift breaks down.
+This will also be where you will take your deliveries and come home if and when your private lift breaks down.
 Trust me, it does happen.

 For such large units, utility rooms and w/c are a given and you will find them right here near the exit door.
 The utility room stands at 2.7 sqm here and w/c at 1.9 sqm and will usually be a private space for your help or serve as additional storage space.
-And if it is used as a helper’s room, you’d be happy to know what it comes with a window for natural ventilation as well.
+And if it is used as a helper’s room, you’d be happy to know that it comes with a window for natural ventilation as well.